labsyspharm/mcmicro-ilastik/README.md

 # Preparation and processing of ome.tif images with Ilastik
-MCMICRO module for training and processing large images with Ilastik
+mcmicro module for training and processing large images with Ilastik

 ## CommandIlastikPrepOME.py